nurmohammed840/stack-collections.rs/README.md

-Some useful data-structures, such as: Array, HashMap, HashSet, BTreeMap, BTreeSet, etc...
-But lives on the stack.
+Some useful data-structures, such as: ArrayBuf, StringBuf, etc...

 Good choice for fixed size storage.